First SFT, Second RL, Third UPT: Continual Improving Multi-Modal LLM Reasoning via Unsupervised Post-Training: Experiments

 For our experiments, we firstly employ standard training datasets with masked labels to simulate the first scenario (i.e., using human-created questions without ground-truth answers).
 We conduct MM-UPT on Geometry3k~\cite{lu2021inter}, GeoQA~\cite{chen2025r1v}, and MMR1~\cite{MMR1-Math2025} using the Qwen2.5-VL-7B~\cite{bai2025qwen2_5_vl} model.
 These datasets cover a diverse set of visual math problems, including geometric diagrams, charts, and structured question formats (multiple-choice and fill-in-the-blank), serving as a strong foundation for models to self-improve the multi-modal mathematical reasoning abilities.
 More details of these datasets are introduced in Appendix~\ref{app:data}.

 Table~\ref{tab:main_results} presents the main results on four challenging multi-modal mathematical reasoning benchmarks.
 We observe that MM-UPT achieves consistent improvements in average over the base Qwen2.5-VL-7B model across all datasets, also outperforming other baseline methods such as SRLM, LMSI, Genixer, and STIC.
 Notably, MM-UPT is able to improve the average score from 49.47 (base model) to 53.17 (with MMR1 dataset), demonstrating its effectiveness in leveraging unlabeled data for self-improvement.
 In comparison, previous baselines provide only marginal gains or even degrade performance on certain benchmarks, highlighting the limitations of existing methods when applied to already strong models in multi-modal reasoning tasks.
 Furthermore, we find that MM-UPT is even competitive with supervised post-training methods, such as rejection sampling-based SFT~\cite{tong2024dart} and GRPO~\cite{shao2024deepseekmath}.
 These results underscore the potential of MM-UPT to further exploit the knowledge embedded in multi-modal models for self-improvement.
+Further experiments on the training dynamics, generalization and adaptability of our method are shown in Appendix~\ref{sec:add_exp}.